Ramsey-type problems in orientations of graphs

+The landscape of Ramsey theory for oriented graphs is much less explored than for undirected graphs.
+It would be interesting to obtain better bounds for the oriented Ramsey number of specific families of graphs.
+In particular, we leave unaddressed the question of whether the upper bound of Theorem~\ref{thm:dir_rms} is tight for some oriented graph.

-Secondly, one could also consider not only orientations of graphs, but also orientations \emph{and} colorings of edges, and require the oriented copy to be monochromatic.
-We believe our techniques can easily handle this case, and we are already working on this.
+Moreover, one could also consider not only orientations of graphs, but also orientations \emph{and} colorings of edges, and require the oriented copy to be monochromatic.
+The resulting Ramsey number was studied, for instance, in a work due to Buci\'{c}, Letzter and Sudakov~\cite{bucic_letzter_sudakov_oriented_colors}.
+We believe that an upper bound to the threshold probability of this property, like that of Theorem~\ref{thm:random_dir_rms}, can also be proved with the techniques of this work.

+Our work also leaves open the question of proving a lower bound for the threshold probability of the property $\{ G(n,p) \rms \dgh \}$, matching the upper bound of Theorem~\ref{thm:random_dir_rms}.
+One can easily check that this upper bound is not tight for the transitive tournament on~$3$ vertices (if $G$ contains a $K_4$, then every orientation of $G$ contains the tournament on~$3$ vertices).
+It would be very interesting to understand for which oriented graphs this upper bound is tight, and to prove tighter bounds when this is not the case.

-Finally, one could also try to apply the techniques of Section~\ref{sec:isometric} to derive bounds for the isometric Ramsey number of other graphs, like paths and Moore graphs.
+Finally, one could also try to apply the techniques of Section~\ref{sec:isometric} to derive bounds for the isometric Ramsey number of other graphs, like directed paths.